pytorch/pytorch/docs/source/notes/extending.rst

   :attr:`~Variable.needs_input_grad`), or it was non-differentiable, you can return :class:`None`.
-Also, if you have optional arguments to :meth:`~Variable.forward` you can return more gradients than there were inputs, as long as they're all :ref:`None`.
+Also, if you have optional arguments to :meth:`~Variable.forward` you can return more gradients than there were inputs, as long as they're all :any:`python:None`.

 Below you can find code for a ``Linear`` function from :mod:`torch.nn`, with additional comments::